 In Canada we are extremely fortunate to have beautiful trails and stunning landscapes for electric scooter riding.
 Our winters however can be harsh, and extra care must be given to our two-wheeled friends.
-Here are 5 tips to help maximize your ride in the colder months.
+If you’re Winter scooter riding, here are 5 tips to help maximize your ride in the colder months.

 1. Wear a helmet

-A helmet is always advised but especially in colder conditions where black ice, salt and other hazards can go unseen, protecting our head is extremely important.
+A helmet is always advised but especially in colder conditions where black ice, salt and other hazards can go unseen, protecting your head is extremely important.

 Don’t have a helmet yet?
 Pick up a stylish Segway helmet.